 Many dietetic interns apply to graduate programs in the spring of their program year.
-In the last five years, our graduates have a 100 percent placement rate in graduate programs immediately following supervised practice.
+In the last five years, graduates have a 100 percent placement rate in graduate programs immediately following supervised practice.
 Applicants interested in a master's degree in human nutrition at Ohio State are encouraged to contact the internship program director for more information about how to bridge between the internship and graduate school successfully.

 Department of Human Sciences